 After completing a decade in the Indian market, German conglomerate Volkswagen is still trying to grab significant market share.
 The company is planning to launch affordably priced premium products in the country.
 To achieve this, VW eyes aggressive localisation for its future models.
 Determined to strengthen its hold on the Indian market, Volkswagen has lined-up new models that are expected to be more feature rich and affordable.
 German automaker is also working on a low-cost MQB platform for emerging markets including India.
-This platform will accommodate VW Group’s several new products including next-gen Polo and a compact SUV and an all-new mid-sized sedan.
+This platform will accommodate VW Group’s several new products including a compact SUV and an all-new mid-sized sedan.
 Here is a look at the upcoming Volkswagen cars in India that are slated to launch in the next two years.

 Bullish on the Indian market, Volkswagen is planning to bring more SUVs to India to benefit from the copious demand for the SUVs.
-Besides Tiguan, Volkswagen is planning to launch the Polo based compact SUV which was previewed as T-Cross Breeze concept in 2016.
-Volkswagen has confirmed that the compact SUV will go on sale in the global markets in 2018.
-The SUV will be based on the versatile MQB-AO platform that also underpins the new generation Polo hatchback.
+Besides Tiguan, Volkswagen is planning to launch the Polo based compact SUV, which is called the T-Cross.
+The compact SUV has already been launched in the international markets.
+The SUV is based on the versatile MQB-AO platform that also underpins the new generation Polo hatchback.

-While there is no concrete information on the launch details, it is expected that VW India would roll out the SUV in 2019-2020.
+While there is no concrete information on the launch details, it is expected that VW India would roll out the SUV in 2020.
 Additionally, Volkswagen will produce the car locally at its India based manufacturing unit.
 The new model will sit above 4-meter in length and it will rival the likes of Hyundai Creta, Renault Captur and the Nissan Kicks.
 The India-spec model will be based on the locally-developed MQB AO IN platform, which will also underpin new cars from Skoda as well.

-Engine set up for the European spec model includes three petrol engines, whereas the India-bound model is expected to be equipped with petrol and diesel fuel options.
+Engine set up for the European spec model includes three petrol engines, whereas the India-bound model is expected to be equipped with petrol engine only.
 Power on the petrol version is expected to come from the 1.0-litre TSI turbocharged unit good for 108.4bhp and 175Nm of torque.
-The company is working on an all-new diesel engine, which is basically the stripped down version of the 2.0-litre TDI unit.
-This engine could power the T-Cross based SUV.
 For transmitting power, there will be a 7-speed DSG automatic unit.

 Expected Price-Rs 10 lakh to Rs 15 lakh